-For well over a decade I was caring for my mother, who had dementia; caregiving work, worries, and insights formed a major part of my mind-share and timeshare.
-Concerned at the problems being faced by caregivers in India and the lack of support and systems, I created a 90+ page website to specifically support dementia caregivers in India at Dementia Care Notes (its Hindi version is here: Dementia Hindi), and uploaded English and Hindi videos for dementia caregiving topics.
+For well over a decade I was caring for my mother, who had dementia.
+Concerned by the problems I faced and saw other caregivers in India face, and the lack of support and systems, I created a 90+ page website to specifically support dementia caregivers in India at Dementia Care Notes (its Hindi version is here: Dementia Hindi), and uploaded English and Hindi videos for dementia caregiving topics.
 My mother has passed away, but I continue to maintain/ update the online resources and also support dementia caregivers.
-I also blog on wordpress.com to share my experiences, observations, and concerns as a caregiver, and to share Resources for volunteers helping caregivers.
-I have also started a Hindi blog on dementia.
+I blog on wordpress.com to share my experiences, observations, and concerns as a caregiver, and have created Resources for volunteers helping caregivers

 Speculative fiction fascinates me, and I delve in it whenever I can.
 Some years ago, I was deeply involved in writing short speculative fiction (and all the fun reading I could justify as “research”).
 I have some published stories under my belt, including sales to professional (SFWA) markets.
 Information about my creative work can be found here.
 My fiction writing has been suspended for some years because of some other projects and responsibilities, but I am currently consolidating my involvement in various spheres in the (vain?) hope to squeeze out more time for this activity.

 On the personal side, hmmm.
 Long ago, in what seems another lifetime, I studied engineering and management (IITD and IIMA), and then went through a series of jobs and assignments before ending up as the muddle I currently am.
 I live in India with my husband, Rajesh Naik who is a consultant, juggles a lot, and also shares information and thoughts on operational excellence, process models, and performance management at Alignmentor.
 My son, Vipul Naik, is much into mathematics and other such stuff.